Ireland’s deputy premier brands Putin the ‘Hitler of the 21st century’

 The EU agreed a package of measures on Thursday and there are plans for more economic measures against President Putin and Russia in the coming days.

-Mr Coveney said an asset freeze on Mr Putin and Russia’s foreign minister Sergei Lavrov is likely.
+Mr Coveney welcomed a move on Friday to freeze the assets of Mr Putin and Russia’s foreign minister Sergei Lavrov.

 Mr Varadkar said Ireland will support banning Russia from the Swift international payment network.